jenkinsci/applatix-plugin/README.md

 ## Applatix Plugin for Jenkins

 ### General
-The plugin integrates Jenkins and Applatix to launch service template based jobs on Applatix system, For more information please visit the [Applatix Plugin - Jenkins Wiki](http://wiki.jenkins-ci.org/display/JENKINS/Applatix+Plugin)
+The Applatix plugin integrates Applatix with Jenkins to launch container-native workflows in public cloud.
+For more information please visit the [Applatix Plugin - Jenkins Wiki](http://wiki.jenkins-ci.org/display/JENKINS/Applatix+Plugin)

 ### How to Contribute